sandersTom/PlanATrip/Places in San Diego.md

-# Place to visit in San Diego
+# Places to in San Diego

 ### 1.San Diego Zoo